SarderLab/DN_classification/README.md

 # Usage
 Glomerular boundary detection and glomerular nucleus segmentation:

-Install DeepLab V2 and download pretrained models for low and high resolution glomerular segmentation, and high resolution nuclear segmentation
+Install DeepLab V2 and download pretrained models for low and high resolution glomerular segmentation, and high resolution nuclear segmentation.
 If you want to add a weighting amount to the nuclear segmentation outputs, modify the "prior" input variable found in the main_n.py script.
-Create a single folder in your workspace containing: 1) whole slide images in .svs format, 2) .xml annotation files for each .svs file
+Create a single folder in your workspace containing: 1) whole slide images in .svs format, 2) .xml annotation files for each .svs file.
 The syntax to call the glomerular and nuclear segmentation is:

     python xml_to_nuclei.py --wsi path/to/wsi/files/ --output path/to/desired/output/folder/